jbx-protocol/juice-docs-v2/docs/protocol/api/contracts/jbetherc20projectpayer/write/setdefaultvalues.md

   @notice
   Sets the default values that determine how to interact with a protocol treasury when this contract receives ETH directly.

-  @param _projectId The ID of the project to forward funds to.
+  @param _projectId The ID of the project whose treasury should be forwarded this contract's received payments.
   @param _beneficiary The address that'll receive the project's tokens.
   @param _preferClaimedTokens A flag indicating whether issued tokens should be automatically claimed into the beneficiary's wallet.
   @param _memo The memo that'll be used.